microwave-inc/.github/profile/readme.md

 # Any questions?

-Don't be afraid to shoot us an email over at [github@microwavebot.tech](mailto:github@microwavebot.tech)
+Don't be afraid to shoot us an email over at [hello@microwavebot.com](mailto:hello@microwavebot.com)

 # Want to donate?